 An intensive care anaesthetist I interviewed for The D-Word told me how he astounded he was that in his 20 years of working as a doctor, he had never yet looked after a patient who had made a living will, nor someone gravely ill who had given enduring power of attorney to a next-of-kin.

 ‘Actually, he told me, ‘I think it’s irresponsible not to consider the fact that one day you may become so ill that you are not able to express your wishes about how you want to end you life.
 It puts a huge burden onto relatives who are then expected to second-guess if you want life-prolonging treatment or not.’

 So I’m taking on the lesson that Brian and Enid brought to my door.
 Although I made an advance direction a couple of years ago, I am updating it, using the same form from the Alzheimer’s Association.
-My husband is also doing one too.
 Somehow it makes life feel much safer, and gives us that all important permission to talk about our deaths openly and honestly.